-Main Street Fund \$91,006 - This fund accounts for the purpose of redevelopment of College Park Main Street.
-Mayor and Council have appropriated funds for the purchase of properties and the renovation of those structures for ultimate resale to new businesses.
-Proceeds from sales are then reinvested in additional properties.
+Main Street Fund \$112,697 - This fund accounts for the purpose of redevelopment of College Park Main Street.

-Special Local Option Sales Tax Fund (SPLOST) Fund \$1,600,000 - This fund accounts for proceeds of a sales tax levied in Clayton County, which will be used by the City for the exclusive purpose of capital outlay projects.
+Special Local Option Sales Tax Fund (SPLOST) Fund \$217,000 - This fund accounts for proceeds of a sales tax levied in Clayton County, which will be used by the City for the exclusive purpose of capital outlay projects.